koddo/org-clock-statusbar-app/README.md

 For Mac OS X 10.8 and later.

+There is an alternative written in MacRuby: https://github.com/jordonbiondo/osx-org-clock-menubar

 TODO: maybe add a checkbox to run it at login time if anyone is interested